APPLICATION NOTE: AN-003

 Introduction

 Combining the speed and accuracy of the more common methods with the visual abilities of microscopy has been accomplished with Dynamic Image Analysis.
 This method enables users to differentiate not only on size, but also on numerous other shape parameters in a high-speed automated measurement.
 Dynamic Image Analysis works on the principle that as particles pass through a detection zone, images are captured and analyzed.
 ISO 13322-2 is used as the guideline for all Dynamic Image Analysis instruments available on the market today.
-The key benefit of using Image Analysis for globule measurement is the identification, quantification and differentiation of different particles by using Size, Shape, and Opacity shape measurements.
-The end user would be able in a single analysis perform a size / shape measurement, have a concentration measurement of each type of particle type present and have thumbnail images of each measured particle.
-Globules made of different liquids, silicone, water, oil, etc., all tend to be spherical in nature and can have random sizes, but all would have different opacity (darkness) that could be detected and used as a differentiation discriminator of each type of globule.
-In addition, the presence of debris (non-globules) would also be captured and reported.
+The key benefit of using Image Analysis for globule measurement is the identification, quantification and differentiation of different particles by using Size, Shape, and Opacity measurements.
+The end user is able, in a single analysis, to perform a size/shape measurement, obtain a concentration measurement of each particle type present, and have thumbnail images of each measured particle.
+Globules made of different liquids — silicone, water, oil, etc. — all tend to be spherical in nature and can have random sizes, but all would have different opacity (darkness) that can be detected and used as a differentiation discriminator of each type of globule.
+In addition, the presence of debris (non-globules) is also captured and reported.
 One additional benefit that Dynamic Image Analysis brings is the ability to show particle thumbnails of each measured particle for visual confirmation and identification.

 Experimental #1:

-For this experiment the Pi Sentinel PRO, Particle Shape and Size Analyzer was used to measure an oil sample from an airplane engine.
+For this experiment the Particle Insight Raptor Particle Shape and Size Analyzer was used to measure an oil sample from an airplane engine.
 In this case the engine had significant wear and thus resulted in cooling liquid (water based) present in the oil.
-Below is a single screen capture of the sample analyzed on the Pi Sentinel PRO.
+Below is a single screen capture of the sample analyzed on the Raptor.

-In a real-time basis, the Pi Sentinel PRO can analyze the particles on the screen and perform 30 shape measurements as well as save the individual particle thumbnail images.
-As can be seen here, the Pi Sentinel PRO can eliminate or ignore particles that are out of focus.
+On a real-time basis, the Raptor can analyze the particles on the screen and perform 30 shape measurements, as well as save the individual particle thumbnail images.
+As can be seen here, the Raptor can eliminate or ignore particles that are out of focus.
 In this case the measurements shown are for the Opacity of each particle.
-It is also interesting to point out that water droplets in oil come in different sizes however debris that was also found in this sample was distinguishable by their irregular shapes (lower Circularity values, lower Smoothness values and darker Opacity values).
+It is also interesting to point out that water droplets in oil come in different sizes; however, debris that was also found in this sample was distinguishable by its irregular shapes (lower Circularity values, lower Smoothness values, and darker Opacity values).

 Thousands of particles were measured in a matter of a few minutes.
-However, because the Pi Sentinel PRO has no lower limit on concentration detection, even if very few particles were present, the recirculating of the sample would capture any rare event particles.
+However, because the Raptor has no lower limit on concentration detection, even if very few particles were present, the recirculation of the sample would capture any rare-event particles.

 Typical Opacity histogram showing distribution of particles based on how dark they are.
 Air bubbles and debris tend to have a higher Opacity value than liquid globules.